-AIL broadcasts the research landscape of die Angewandte.
+Angewandte Interdisciplinary Lab (AIL) broadcasts the research landscape of the University of Applied Arts Vienna.
 The projects in AIL’s program investigate current societal issues and encourage the development of new ideas and concepts.
 Which tools can artistic practices develop to meet the challenges our society faces today?
 What can artists, designers, activists, teachers, farmers and everyone else offer to create a well-functioning present and a future worth living?

-The program, curated by the heads of AIL and the Executive Board, is based on research projects affiliated with Angewandte or on collaborations with external partners.
-As an important link between Angewandte and the general public sphere, AIL makes current projects at the university accessible to the public, connects them to other fields of knowledge and science and makes the university’s organizational and content-related resources available to all interested parties.
+The program, curated by the heads of AIL and the Executive Board, is based on research projects affiliated with the University of Applied Arts Vienna or on collaborations with external partners.
+As an important link between the University of Applied Arts Vienna and the general public sphere, AIL makes current projects at the university accessible to the public, connects them to other fields of knowledge and science and makes the university’s organizational and content-related resources available to all interested parties.

-The new location provides the opportunity to further expand and strengthen networks for interdisciplinary work and research on an area of about 300 square meters, divided into three rooms on the mezzanine floor, with Café Exchange (former Kassenhalle) as its centerpiece.
+The new location provides the opportunity to further expand and strengthen networks for interdisciplinary work and research on an area of about 300 square meters, divided into three rooms on the mezzanine floor, with Café Exchange and the former Kassenhalle (banking hall) as its centerpiece.

 With Café Exchange, AIL opens up not only the program but continues to consolidate the intersection between the University and the public.
 Following the spirit of Wiener Salon, this is a place to exchange thoughts, knowledge, visions and utopias – to meet and network, linger over great drinks from master coffeemaker Alexander Afrough while experiencing sound and artistic performances and installations or listening to talks and lectures from the curated program.